List of 9 Female Snooker Referees | History, Salaries & World Finals

 Today, women officiate ranking tournaments and world finals.
 Their presence strengthens integrity across professional snooker.
 Progress is measurable and consistent.

 This article provided structured insight into careers, milestones, and earnings.
 It highlighted current referees shaping modern officiating standards.
-Female snooker referees remain essential to the sport’s future.
+Snooker referees remain essential to the sport’s future.

 How many female snooker referees are active today?